learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 }
 ```

-Write that, and then run your `index.js` file with a `nodejs index.js` in the terminal.
+Write that, and then run your `index.js` file with a `` in the terminal.
 You'll see nothing printed out.
 That's because our `name` variable doesn't equal `"Susan"`.
 Let's put in an `else` statement that prints `"Expected the name to be Susan"`.
 Give it a try on your own.

 OK, you gave it a try, now let's look at the solution: